Silent initial conditions for cosmological perturbations with a change of space-time signature: Vacuum

 This is rigorously satisfied only if $\omega_k=$ const, which is not always the case.
 However, if $\omega_k$ is a slowly varying function of time, Eq. (\ref{VacuumMode}) remains a good approximation of the vacuum state.\\

 The positivity of $\omega^2_k$, required for a proper definition of the vacuum state, depends on both the sign of $\Omega$ and on the value of $\frac{z^{''}}{z}$.
 In the Lorentzian regime ($\Omega>0$) it is always possible to find values of $k$ for which $\omega^2_k$ is positive.
 If $\frac{z^{''}}{z}$ is negative, this is the case for any $k$.
-If $\frac{z^{''}}{z}$ is positive, this requires sufficiently large (sub-Hubble) $k$-valued mode.
+On the other hand, if $\frac{z^{''}}{z}$ is positive, this requires sufficiently large (sub-Hubble) $k$-valued mode.

 The situation, however, changes in the Euclidean regime where $\Omega<0$.
-Now, the $k^2$ term in the $\omega^2_k$ function is multiplied by a negative number, and the positivity of $\omega^2_k$ can be satisfied only if $\frac{z^{''}}{z}$ takes a negative value.\\
+Now, the $k^2$ term in the $\omega^2_k$ function is multiplied by a negative factor, and the positivity of $\omega^2_k$ can be satisfied only if $\frac{z^{''}}{z}$ takes a negative value.\\

 In Fig. \ref{zbarz}, we show $\frac{z^{''}}{z}$ as a function of the energy density for some representative values of the barotropic index $w$.